mapbender/mapbender-documentation/en/documentation_howto.rst

 http://api.mapbender.org

 This API Documentation is generated from the Mapbender code.
-You find information about how to write the Mapbender API documentation at :doc:`API documentation <apidocumentation>`.
+You find information about how to write the Mapbender API documentation at :ref:`API documentation <apidocumentation>`.

 This HowTo concentrates on the build of the documentation at http://doc.mapbender.org.